 Adult Kidney Transplant Program

 The kidney transplant program at Baystate Medical Center provides care for people with end-stage renal disease (kidney failure).
-We are a referral center for organ recovery, offering living donor and deceased donor services for kidney transplant patients.

 Process for Patients and Living Donors

 To be evaluated for kidney transplant, you will first need a referral from your nephrologist (kidney doctor).
 Talk with your nephrologist if you are interested in being referred.

 - Insurance coverage: Once your referral is received, we will verify that you have appropriate insurance coverage for transplant at our center.

 - Health screenings: Next, we will make sure you are up to date on your health screenings.
 Health screenings are recommended screenings by the American Cancer Society such as a colonoscopy, mammogram, pap smear, etc. Your age and gender determine what screenings you need.

 Once we have verified that you are up to date on your health screenings, you will be scheduled for an all-day comprehensive transplant evaluation appointment where you will meet with all members of our multidisciplinary team.

 You will also complete laboratory testing, an EKG, and a chest X-ray.
 After this appointment, additional testing or consult appointments may be required as part of your evaluation.

 You may be eligible for a kidney transplant at our center if: